SERLatBTH/Repo1/README.md

   3. Unzip the package and find the ViveportSwitch.exe tool.

-  4.Open the ViveportSwitch.exe tool and select VIVEPORT Arcade, then click the Switch button.
+  4. Open the ViveportSwitch.exe tool and select VIVEPORT Arcade, then click the Switch button.

-   The modes for the tool you can switch to:

-   ◦ VIVEPORT Desktop: General SDK interface

-   ◦ VIVEPORT Arcade: Arcade mode SDK interface

   5. After switching to VIVEPORT mode, the VIVEPORT service will be restarted.
 You must re-launch VIVEPORT on your desktop before continuing development.